So you’re thinking about getting Amazon Web Services (AWS) certified. That’s great!

 - Recommended Experience: 6 months of AWS and industry knowledge

-It’s probably for you if: You need to know foundational cloud concepts and how AWS works at a high level, but won’t be getting your hands dirty with implementation.
+It’s probably for you if: You need to know foundational cloud concepts — like what is cloud, what is cloud migration, and how does AWS works at a high level — but won’t be getting your hands dirty with implementation.

 The AWS Cloud Practitioner certification gives you a high-level introduction to AWS.
-It doesn’t go deep on any particular services, instead providing a general overview of how AWS is structured.
+It doesn’t go deep on any particular services.
+Instead, it provides a general overview of how AWS is structured.

 We recommend our AWS Certified Cloud Practitioner course as the best place to start for anyone who’s new to cloud computing.
 This will help you build the, er, foundation you’ll need as you delve deeper into the inner workings of AWS.